 Mercedes Perez, DNP, MBA, MSN, PMC-NE, RN, NE-BC, CPHQ

-Vice President of Patient Care Services, CNO and ADA Officer
+Vice President of Patient Care Services, Chief Nursing Officer and ADA Officer

 Program Director, College of Biomedical Sciences